L-Kadir/Insights-from-the-2015-World-Happiness-Data/README.md

-# Insights from the 2015 World Happiness Data
+# Determinants of Happiness: Analyzing the 2015 World Happiness Data

 # Table of Contents
 - [Project Overview](#project-overview)